 As a prehospital professional, you are in a unique position to evaluate elderly patients.
 Emergency personnel get a glimpse into the personal lives of their patients, by seeing how and where they live.
-When you respond to a geriatric patient, here are a few observations to make while working on your patient:
+When you respond to a geriatric patient, observe the patient’s surroundings.

 When treating the elderly, keep in mind that aging affects the body in numerous ways.
 Pay particular attention to:

 - Body temperature: Geriatrics may have trouble maintaining body temperature, so be sure to note if they are too warm or too cold.